Coderockr/backend-test/README.md

 ## Deliverables
 The project source code and dependencies should be made available in GitHub.
 Here are the steps you should follow:
-1. Create a public repository on GitHub (create an account if you don't have one).
+1. Fork this repository to your GitHub account (create an account if you don't have one, you will need it working with us).
 2. Create a "development" branch and commit the code to it.
 Do not push the code to the master branch.
 3. Create a "screenshots" sub-folder and include at least two screenshots of the app.
 4. Include a README file that describes: